Accelerated History BA/MA

 In order to apply, you must complete the steps below in the following order:

-1. Meet with your undergraduate advisor during the spring semester of your junior year to confirm your eligibility for the program.
+1. Meet with your undergraduate advisor during the final semester of your junior year to confirm your eligibility for the program.
 You and your advisor will review your progress towards your undergraduate degree and make sure that you will be able to complete the BA requirements in a timely fashion.
 At that meeting, an initial timeline for both your undergraduate coursework and your graduate coursework will be put together.

 2. Meet with the Graduate Programs Student Services Support Coordinator Jacklyn Collens.
 She will review your proposed timeline and discuss your areas of interest and whether the MA program is a good fit for you.
+The deadline to meet with the Graduate Coordinator is April 15 in the spring semester and December 15 in the fall semester.

 Students who enroll in the program, but decide not to continue in the MA portion, may do so with notification.